Chai-T29/Chai-T29.github.io/_posts/2024-07-21-classifying-emotions-from-videos.md

 tags: [computervision, machinelearning, research]
 ---

-Sentiment Analysis is widely used across industries to track how customers react to various stimuli.
-Now, with the rise of social media and advanced machine learning algorithms, we are able to analyze many different types of data to make informed decisions on business strategy.
+Sentiment Analysis is widely used across industries to track how customers react to various stimuli, like in social media algorithms.
+Now, with the rise of advanced machine learning algorithms, we are able to analyze many different types of data to make informed decisions on business strategy.
 One such recent breakthrough is the use of video and audio data to classify human emotions, and this project covers a detailed approach in doing so without any complex neural networks.
 No matter how experienced you are, I'm sure that you will find this project very interesting!
 <!--more-->

 ## Contents

 Here are the contents of this project.
-If you are here just for a casual read, then skip over to the second section.
+If you are here just for a casual read, then skip over to the [second section](#video-feature-extraction).
 1. [Loading the Data](#loading-the-data)
 2. [Video Feature Extraction](#video-feature-extraction)
 3. [Audio Feature Extraction](#audio-feature-extraction)